-Washing Fruits and Vegetables.
+Washing Fruits and Vegetables

 Pathogenic microorganisms, such as Salmonella spp., and chemicals such as pesticides, may be present on the exterior surfaces of raw fruits and vegetables.
 It has been assumed that washing removes the majority of organisms and/or chemicals present; however, more recent studies have demonstrated washing to fall short of their complete removal.
 Biofilm development by Salmonella allows bacterial cells to survive under adverse environmental conditions and also reduces the ability to remove pathogens by washing, even with antimicrobial agents.
-All fresh produce, except commercially washed, pre-cut, and bagged produce, must be thoroughly washed under running, potable water or with chemicals, or both, before eating, cutting or cooking.
-Even if you plan to peel or otherwise alter the form of the produce, it is still important to remove soil and debris first.
+All fresh produce, including mushrooms, except commercially washed, pre-cut, and bagged produce, must be thoroughly washed under running, potable water or with chemicals, or both, before eating, cutting or cooking.
+Even if you plan to peel or otherwise alter the form of the produce, it is still important to remove soil and debris first; however, it is not a requirement to wash fruits such as bananas or oranges if they are offered for sale or service in whole form to the end consumer.